 Awards

-The annual EUPRIO Awards provide an opportunity for our members to demonstrate their professional excellence and originality.
+The annual EUPRIO Awards provide an opportunity for our members to demonstrate their professional excellence and originalityHighlighting how they communicate effectively with their target audiences in a creative and impactful way.

 The winning project, along with the second and third runners-up, will be selected based on votes from conference delegates and the EUPRIO Steering Committee jury.